Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Performance Evaluation

 As mentioned in Sec.~\ref{sec:causal}, a BNM is effective when the number of data samples available is insufficient to train black-box ML models that have a high model capacity, to the effect that overfitting may occur.
 In this section, we present results for the BNM causal analysis conducted on specific interference scenarios where the performance suffers due to fewer data samples being available than required and thereby manifests as relatively poor detection AUC in both instantaneous as well as sequential time series-based detection modules.
-For the time series-based detection methods, one of these scenarios is identified as jamming present in the LTE DL channel ($2.14$ GHz) of band $B1$ at $-13$ dBm power level, which displayed the lowest AUC with the ESN detector as well as the instantaneous random forest detector.
-For the combination of a detection model and the above particular jamming scenario, we plot the 3D distributions of the DL MCS and UL MCS, with the PUSCH SNR and CQI as the $x$ and $y$ axes respectively, separated based on the four categories of the Confusion Matrix elements: True Positives (TPs), True Negatives (TNs), False Positives (FPs) and False Negatives (FNs).
-It can be seen from Fig.~\ref{fig:inst_3d_ul_mcs} and Fig.~\ref{fig:inst_3d_dl_mcs} respectively that in the case of the instantaneous detector, the UL MCS and DL MCS values for the correct detection results, i.e., True Positives (TPs) and True Negatives (TNs) occur in considerably separable clusters.
-This is in contrast with the LSTM and ESN models, where the clusters of TPs and TNs do not exhibit separability to the same extent, as seen in Fig.~\ref{fig:lstm_3d_ul_mcs}-Fig.~\ref{fig:lstm_3d_dl_mcs} for the LSTM, and Fig.~\ref{fig:esn_3d_ul_mcs}-Fig.~\ref{fig:esn_3d_dl_mcs} for the ESN.
+Accordingly, the training-test data split is now reduced to $50-50 \%$, so that all deep learning models experience performance degradation.
+For the time series-based detection models, we consider the scenario of jamming present in the LTE DL channel ($2.14$ GHz) of band $B1$ at a power level of $-13$ dBm.